 Being a leader requires you to be totally self-aware of how you are seen by others, and is a very important concept to apply to your own online branding and social media efforts.
 Everything you do online will be used to shape what people perceive your "personal brand" to be.

-How does personal branding translate to online?
+How can you move personal branding online?

 One of the things the article touched upon is if you want to take part in online branding, you need to make sure you never stop once you start.

 One of the reasons for this is how your online consistency can play a huge part in how people judge you.
 One of the quotes that I'd like to refer to is: